 So, instead of bombarding all of your customers with the same email for your next big announcement, find out how you can filter and segment your campaigns to reach the right audience at the right time.

-Filtering certain subscribers out is a good rule of thumb for every email you send, not just the most important ones.
+When you create a campaign in an email platform you can filter certain subscribers out as a good rule of thumb for every email you send, not just the most important ones.